-The proposed action area is located within the boundaries of the CHEU of smalltooth sawfish designated critical habitat at a vacant, residential lot on Spreader Waterway in the southern portion of the residential, manmade canal system in Cape Coral, Lee County, Florida.
-Water depths at the current project site shoreline are approximately 1.5 ft at MHW.
-The action area is void of corals or SAV, and there are approximately 100 lin ft of red mangroves along the shoreline.
-The project site is approximately 3.2 mi inland from the Glover's Bight documented "hotspot" for juvenile smalltooth sawfish in the CHEU, and is across the waterway from the CHPSP system.
-As mentioned above, the CHPSP system is comprised of 43,000 ac and protects 80 mi of shoreline habitat along the Charlotte Harbor estuaries in Charlotte and Lee Counties, Florida, providing a natural buffer between the aquatic preserves and urban development and agriculture (Florida Department of Environmental Protection 2016).
-There have been no sightings of smalltooth sawfish within the action area; however, there have been several sightings of juvenile smalltooth sawfish (birth to 200 cm total length) within the canal system between the action area and the nearest opening to the Caloosahatchee River (ISED, unpublished data last updated May 2014).
+The proposed action area is located within the boundaries of the CHEU of smalltooth sawfish designated critical habitat at a vacant, residential lot in within the Cape Coral Spreader Canal system, approximately 8 miles (mi) north of Matlacha Pass.
+Water depth at the project site shoreline is 0 ft at MHW.
+The action area is void of corals or SAV and there are approximately 10 lin ft of red mangroves along the shoreline.
+There have been no sightings of smalltooth sawfish within the action area; however, there have been several sightings of juvenile smalltooth sawfish (birth to 200 cm total length) within the canal system between the action area and Matlacha Pass (ISED, unpublished data last updated May 2014).

-4.2 Factors Affecting Critical Habitat within the Action Area
+4.2 Factors Affecting Designated Critical Habitat within the Action Area